 AMCAL affordable communities are more than safe and beautiful homes for residents—they offer steppingstones to a better life.

-Since 1999, AMCAL has developed more than nearly 70 affordable communities, and began developing affordable apartments in Texas starting in 2012, and in Washington starting in 2018.
+Since 2012, AMCAL has developed more than 70 affordable communities, and began developing affordable apartments in Texas starting in 2012, and in Washington starting in 2018.
 AMCAL is one of the most prolific builders of affordable communities in California, and takes great pride in giving residents the opportunity to improve their quality of life.

 By empowering and educating residents about finance, computers and job and life skills, residents can move up to better jobs and home ownership.
 The goal is to create a stronger overall community by enriching individual households, which benefits all residents and the cities they call home.

 LifeSTEPS & HOPE

 AMCAL makes the dream of affordable housing possible and our non-profit partner, LifeSTEPS, helps sustain that dream by empowering individuals and communities to thrive.

 LifeSTEPS delivers social services to serve low-wage earners living in affordable housing, including children, teens, and adults.
 The STEP in LifeSTEPS stands for ‘Skills Training and Educational Programs’ and is the heart of its mission.